rabbitmq/khepri-benchmark/README.md

 This application is a micro-benchmarking tool to compare Khepri and Mnesia with varying concurrency and number of Erlang nodes.

+The micro-benchmark only shows the number of operations per second, per type of operation.
+It currently doesn't show the latency of those operations.

 ## How to run the benchmark

 ```sh